Minimalism in Design: Less is More, More or Less

 FAQs

-How does minimalism in design relate to sustainability?
+How does minimalism contribute to digital sustainability?